MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Using [`boards.h`](/docs/hardware/boards.html) as a reference, replace `BOARD_RAMPS_14_EFB` with your board's ID.
 The [`boards.h`](/docs/hardware/boards.html) file has the most up-to-date listing of supported boards, so check it first if you don't see yours listed there.

 {% alert info %}
 The Sanguino board requires adding "Sanguino" support to Arduino IDE.
 Open `Preferences` and locate the `Additional Boards Manager URLs` field.
 Copy and paste [this source URL](https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json).
 Then use `Tools` > `Boards` > `Boards Manager` to install "Sanguino" from the list.
 An internet connection is required.
-(Thanks to [Dust's RepRap Blog](http://dustsreprap.blogspot.my/2015/06/better-way-to-install-sanguino-in.html) for the tip.)
+(Thanks to "Dust's RepRap Blog" for the tip.)
 {% endalert %}

 ### Custom Machine Name